-We mentioned that exhibiting and interpretating the collections is the key role of the museum.
-What we did not mentioned is the individualism which is actually a big think for today society.
-Everything needs to be personalised.
-Pierre Bourdie in his book Distinction claims that every person has a different social and cultural capital (based on his family backround, education level, personal aspiration, hobbies, life-enviroment, etc.) and this leads to the different needs in culture.
-Informational technologies provides this individualisation.
-The museum professionals published many articles and manuals about how much text and informations should be in the exihibitions to atract visitors.
-How to present the informations in the most suitable way.
+We mentioned that exhibiting and interpreting the collections is a key role of the museum.
+What we did not mentioned is the individualism which is actually a big thing for today’s society.
+Pierre Bourdie in his book Distinction claims that every person has a different social and cultural capital (based on his family backround, education level, personal aspiration, hobbies, life-enviroment, etc.) and this leads to different needs .
+Informational technologies provide this individualisation.
+The museum professionals published many articles and manuals about how much text and information should be in the exihibitions to attract visitors and how to present the informations in the most suitable way.

-And thank to the informational technologies and their use in the exihibition we finally have the opportunity to ged rid off these articles.
-We do not have to create the exhibitions for everybody, that provides borind nothing to say informations and no interpretation.
+And thanks to informational technologies and their use in the exihibition we finally have the opportunity to ged rid off these articles.
+We do not have to create the exhibitions for everybody, that provides boring nothing to say information and no interpretation.
 Informational technologies help us to target the amout of the informations, choose the most suitable way for the visitor.
-If we have to insist on our individualism, we should admit it and embrace it during the musealisation process and interpretational process.
+If we have to insist on our individualism, we should admit it and embrace it during the musealisation and interpretation process.

 One of the most often mentioned word during this convention was the story.
-People accept easier the informations included in some kind of story, that is the fact.
+People easier accept information included in some kind of story.
 Stories are touching.
 Stories are shareable.
 Stories behind the collections and objects what people want in the museum.

-Also, the informational technologies helps us with the modern trends in the museums.
-Education, hands-on approach, exhibitions and programmes for handicapped people, all these trends are for the different target groups and needs a different approach and different way of the interpretating the museum and its collections.
-As we mentioned before, informational technologies provides different informations, approaches and interpretation about one object.
-You can use the tablets, laptos fot educational programmes in the exhibition.
-3D printers for creating the copies of the objects that can be touched and destroyed.
-You can build the functional models to demonstrate.
+Also, informational technologies helps with the modern trends in museums.
+Education, hands-on approach, exhibitions and programmes for handicapped people, all these trends are for different target groups, needs a different approach and a different way of interpreting the museum and its collections.
+As we mentioned before, informational technologies provides different forms of information, approaches and interpretation about one object.
+You can use tablets and laptos for educational programmes in exhibitions.
+3D-printers for creating copies of the objects that can be touched and destroyed.
+You can build functional models to demonstrate.
 Use technology to provide the museum experience to deaf, bling of disabled people.

 Last, but not least, we disscussed the interpreting museum itself.
-The free-time activity market is overloaded and cultural organisations, museums included, have to fight for their place on it.
-The fight is even harder for them, because for a lot of people museums are still the old building fullfilled with the dusty sculptures and stuffed animals, with the rude custodes and where you have to be quiet all time.
+The free-time activity market is overloaded and cultural organisations, museums included, have to fight for their places.
+The fight is even harder for them, because for a lot of people museums are still exist in old buildings fullfilled with the sculptures and stuffed animals, with rude custodes and where you have to be quiet all time.

 Informational technologies are wonderful to proove the opposite.
-We have mentioned the virtual museum that can atract people to the „real museum“ by showing the digitalised objects.
+We have mentioned the virtual museum that can attract people to the „real museum“ by showing the digitalised objects.
 Informational technologies also provides the opportunity of funny, educational, emotional, supportive online-projects that helps with the interpretation (not only displaying the virtual object, but also provides the context and informational network) and can persuade people to come to the museum and see the rest.
-These projects are also wonderful PR and marketing tool.
-We, the authors of this article, have met people who were saying that museum do not need plenty of visitors, but as wee declared before – Museum collections need to be interpretated and displayed otherwise there is no reason for existence of the museum.
+These projects are also wonderful PR and marketing tools.
+We, the authors of this article, have met people who were saying that museums do not need plenty of visitors, but as we declared before – museum collections need to be interpreted and displayed otherwise there is no reason for existence of the museum.

-Big opportunity in using informational technologies for interpretating museum itself is including the IT to promo events, interactive advertisement and guerilla marketing.
+Big opportunity in using informational technologies for interpreting the museum itself is including the IT to promo events, interactive advertisement and guerilla marketing.